Allied submarines in the Pacific War: Attacks on IJA troopships and hell ships

 In addition to taking a heavy toll on Japan's merchant shipping, a large number of troopships were also sunk.
 This resulted in the loss of thousands of Japanese troops, who were being transported to bolster Japan's already declining manpower on land in the final years of the war.
 Allied submarines sank an estimated 44 Japanese troopships with greater than 1,000 casualties in 33 of them.
 The threat of submarine attack seriously hampered the ability of the Japanese Army to move troops.

 Allied submarines also sank a number of hell ships, which were transporting Allied POWs and rōmusha slave labourers.
 It is estimated that 10,800 POWs died at sea.
 Most of these deaths were the result of an Allied submarine attack.
 Donald L. Miller has estimated the loss of life among POWs was twice that, asserting "approximately 21,000 Allied POWs died at sea, about 19,000 of them killed by friendly fire."

+American submarine losses

+Some 16,000 American submariners served during the war, of whom 375 officers and 3,131 enlisted men were killed, resulting in a total fatality rate of around 22%.
+While this paled in comparison to the ~70% fatality rate suffered by German submariners, it was nevertheless made the submarine service among the most dangerous duties of all the American armed service.

+Fifty-two submarines of the United States Navy were lost during World War II, all but one, Dorado (SS-248), were lost in the Pacific theater of operations.
+Two – Dorado (SS-248) and Seawolf (SS-197) – were lost to friendly fire (though there is speculation that the Dorado may have struck a German mine), at least three more – Tulibee, Tang, and Grunion – to defective torpedoes, and six to accident or grounding.

+Another eight submarines went missing while on patrol and are presumed to have been sunk by Japanese mines, as there are no known Japanese anti-submarine attacks in their patrol areas.
+The other thirty-three lost submarines are known to have been sunk by the Japanese.